-Many studies have indicated that promoter-specific DNA hypermethylation of TSGs, and genomic global DNA hypomethylation, happens early in malignant, premalignant or precursor lesions.
-These gene modifications have a potential clinical use as a biomarker, especially for detection and screening of CRC[38].
-For example, LINE-1 hypomethylation, as well as hypermethylation of the TSGs, such as Vimentin and SEPT9 are absolutely best hypermethylation DNA signature for recognition of CRC[39-42].
-These findings, including specific promoter hypermethylation and global DNA hypomethylation, are usual features, helping in understanding the importance of these abnormalities in the cancer pathogenesis[43].
-It is established that epigenetic alteration machineries such as regional hypermethylation and global DNA hypomethylation, are accepted process and hallmark of cancer cells that may lead to modifications, including loss of imprinting, and antecedent to the classical primary transforming events such as chromosomal instability, and also mutations in tumor suppressors and proto-oncogenes[44].
-Moreover, DNA hypermethylation of TSGs, involved in cell-cycle regulation, DNA repair, apoptosis, angiogenesis, adhesion, and invasion, occurs as a most common change in tumorigenesis, causing the gene silencing at the transcription level, and a failure in their typical cellular functions[13,45-48].
+Many studies have indicated that promoter-specific DNA hypermethylation of TSGs, and genomic global DNA hypomethylation, occur early in malignant, premalignant or precursor lesions.
+These gene modifications have potential clinical use as biomarkers, especially for the detection and screening of CRC[38].
+For example, LINE-1 hypomethylation, as well as hypermethylation of TSGs, such as Vimentin and SEPT9 are the best hypermethylation DNA signatures for recognition of CRC[39-42].
+These findings, including specific promoter hypermethylation and global DNA hypomethylation, are usual features, and help in understanding the importance of these abnormalities in cancer pathogenesis[43].
+It has been established that epigenetic alteration machinery such as regional hypermethylation and global DNA hypomethylation, are accepted processes and hallmarks of cancer cells that may lead to modifications, including loss of imprinting, and are antecedents to the classical primary transforming events such as chromosomal instability, and mutations in tumor suppressors and proto-oncogenes[44].
+Moreover, DNA hypermethylation of TSGs, involved in cell-cycle regulation, DNA repair, apoptosis, angiogenesis, adhesion, and invasion, is the most common change in tumorigenesis, causing gene silencing at the transcription level, and a failure of typical cellular functions[13,45-48].
 On the other hand, DNA hypermethylation of CpG islands often affects transcriptional silencing of tumor suppressor or DNA repair genes, although there are exceptions[49-51].
-Hypermethylation of TSGs is introduced as a general mechanism, which participates in tumor suppressor inactivation in cancer, and loss of tumor suppressor proteins function that has been reported in many tumor types[52,53].
-While methylation of CpG islands, adjacent to the transcription start sites of TSGs, is related to gene silencing, but methylation of gene bodies is associated with activation of gene expression[52].
+Hypermethylation of TSGs is introduced as a general mechanism, which participates in tumor suppressor inactivation in cancer, and loss of tumor suppressor protein function has been reported in many tumor types[52,53].
+Although methylation of CpG islands, adjacent to the transcription start sites of TSGs, is related to gene silencing, methylation of gene bodies is associated with activation of gene expression[52].
 Furthermore, gene expression is not associated with methylation of the downstream gene sequences[54].
 Recently, the role of epigenetic changes in cancer has been fully established.
 Cancer epigenome studies indicated that 1%10% of CpG islands are abnormally methylated, suggesting that hundreds of genes might be aberrantly methylated in the CRC genome[35].
-For example, hypermethylation of a diversity of TSGs, such as CDKN2A/p16, MLH1 and CDH1 (E-cadherin) and p14ARF, has been documented in the pathogenesis of colorectal cancer[37,55,56].
+For example, hypermethylation of diverse TSGs, such as CDKN2A/p16, MLH1 and CDH1 (E-cadherin) and p14ARF, has been documented in the pathogenesis of CRC[37,55,56].

 DNA HYPOMETHYLATION AND COLORECTAL CANCER

-Global genomic DNA hypomethylation was referred to loss of DNA methylation in the various regions of the whole genome[57].
-DNA hypomethylation is a hallmark, and one of the important features of cancer cell lines, such that shown 85% of cell lines are globally hypomethylated in different types of cancer, including CRC[57,58].
-The signiﬁcant role of global DNA hypomethylation in tumorigenesis is established, and it could occur at various genomic sequences, including repetitive elements, retrotransposons, CpG poor promoters, introns, and also gene deserts[59].
-In addition, growth stimulating genes, including R-Ras and MAPSIN in gastric cancer, S-100, IGF2, repetitive sequences in colorectal cancer, and MAGE in melanoma can be activated by DNA hypomethylation[60-62].
-Moreover, in colorectal tumor increase, decrease or no change in global methylation status was reported, in comparison with their adjacent normal tissues.
-Alternative epigenetic progression pathways in tumors are controversial, because in tumor cells the global hypomethylation is highly variable, and partially inversely correlated with microsatellite instability[58,63].
-Furthermore, the carcinogenic effect of DNA hypomethylation may involve the genomic instability, up-regulation of particular genes such as oncogenic microRNAs, translocations, facilitation of illegitimate mitotic recombination, and may also permit the transcription of parasitic sequences, including virus DNA and transposon elements that have been merged with the DNA[64,65].
+Global genomic DNA hypomethylation refers to loss of DNA methylation in various regions of the whole genome[57].
+DNA hypomethylation is a hallmark, and one of the important features of cancer cell lines, such that 85% of cell lines are globally hypomethylated in different types of cancer, including CRC[57,58].
+The signiﬁcant role of global DNA hypomethylation in tumorigenesis is established, and it can occur at various genomic sequences, including repetitive elements, retrotransposons, CpG poor promoters, introns, and gene deserts[59].
+In addition, growth stimulating genes, including R-Ras and MAPSIN in gastric cancer, S-100, IGF2, and repetitive sequences in CRC, and MAGE in melanoma can be activated by DNA hypomethylation[60-62].
+Moreover, in colorectal tumors an increase, decrease or no change in global methylation status was reported, in comparison with their adjacent normal tissues.
+Alternative epigenetic progression pathways in tumors are controversial, as global hypomethylation is highly variable in tumor cells, and partially inversely correlated with microsatellite instability[58,63].
+Furthermore, the carcinogenic effect of DNA hypomethylation may involve genomic instability, up-regulation of particular genes such as oncogenic microRNAs, translocations, facilitation of illegitimate mitotic recombination, and may also permit the transcription of parasitic sequences, including virus DNA and transposon elements that have been merged with the DNA[64,65].